avivasolutionsnl/Pensum-extractor/README.md

 ```
 See [here](./test/pagevisits/workload.js) for a full example.

+The `mapPageToFun` and `mapEventToFun` functions map to functions that will be performed once a page is visited and/or when an event is triggered.
+In other words these are functions that you, as developer, need to implement to make the load-test functional.
+See [here](https://github.com/avivasolutionsnl/pensum-runner#Usage) for a more detailed explanation and example.

 ## Configuration
 For generating the scenarios multiple options can be provided.
+By default Google Analytics (without custom dimensions) and the *probability* method is used.
+The *probability* method models the likelihood that a certain page is visited.
+It uses herefore the total number of times a page is visited.
+Using this method you will get one scenario.

 The strategy for getting the data and creating the scenarios is provided using CLI arguments.
-By default Google Analytics (without custom dimensions) and the probability method is used.
-Using this method you will get one scenario.

 ### Algorithm selection
 By adding 2 custom dimensions to [Google Tag Manager](https://tagmanager.google.com/):